artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 j fin
 ```

-Do the same tasks as in Exercise 1.

 #### Exercise 8
 The following code increments the components of a vector with 10 elements.
 Translate it into RISC-V assembly code.